simonw/datasette/docs/plugin_hooks.rst

     The name of the key for which data is being asked for.

 This hook is responsible for returning a dictionary corresponding to Datasette :ref:`metadata`.
 This function is passed the ``database``, ``table`` and ``key`` which were passed to the upstream internal request for metadata.
 Regardless, it is important to return a global metadata object, where ``"databases": []`` would be a top-level key.
 The dictionary returned here, will be merged with, and overwritten by, the contents of the physical ``metadata.yaml`` if one is present.

+WARNING: ``get_metadata`` is currently synchronous, but this may change in a future, pre-1.0 Datasette version.

 .. code-block:: python